 Through a series of hands on activities, young learners will uncover the five senses.
 Learners will meet some of the animals at ESC to learn how they use their senses to survive and thrive.

-Examine several LIVE species of frogs!
-Identify physical characteristics of frogs and compare them to other animals at ESC to understand frog anatomy.
-Learners will practice observation skills, engage in sensory experiences, and explore adaptations that allow frogs to survive and thrive in the wild.
+Examine LIVE species of amphibians!
+Identify physical characteristics of frogs and toads and compare them to other animals at ESC to understand their anatomy.
+Learners will practice observation skills, engage in sensory experiences, and explore adaptations that allow amphibians to survive and thrive in the wild.

 Identify the physical characteristics of insects and discover their various forms, colors and adaptations.
 Encounter a variety of insects both indoors and outdoors, observe insect behaviors and discover the life stages from eggs to adults.
 Learners will be introduced to the features that distinguish an insect from other invertebrates and will explore real world scenarios regarding insect management and control to maintain the health of an ecosystem.